phonaputer/proximityhash/README.md

 geohashes which fully match (with the origin point lying at the circle's center) with a ring of partially matching geohashes around the perimeter of the circle.

+**Important Disclaimer: I only guarantee that this library works in Japan, which is where I use it!**

 ### Usage
 You can download this package using go get: